Sting (wrestler): Other media

 Borden appeared in the music video for the song "Fire in the Hole" by Lȧȧz Rockit in 1989.
 He made his acting debut in the action-adventure show Super Force as an assassin.
 He starred in a pay-per-view only film titled The Real Reason (Men Commit Crimes) (1998).
 Borden was featured in a Sprite commercial in 1999.
-He also appeared in three episodes of the action-adventure series with Hulk Hogan in Thunder in Paradise as the character Adam "Hammerhead" McCall.
+He also appeared in four episodes of the Hulk Hogan action-adventure series Thunder in Paradise as Adam "Hammerhead" McCall.
 Borden made a guest appearance on Walker, Texas Ranger as biker and drug dealer Grangus in the episode "Unsafe Speed".
 He also appeared in Ready to Rumble (2000) as Sting.
 In 2001, Sting appeared on an episode of R.L.
-Stine’s show, “The Nightmare Room” in the episode titled "Tangled Web".
+Stine's show, "The Nightmare Room" in the episode titled "Tangled Web".
 He also appeared in the Christian film, The Encounter (2011) and was featured as the lead actor in the TV movie Shutterspeed (2000).
 He makes a cameo appearance as Sting on an episode of Upright Citizens Brigade.
 Borden played an outlaw biker in the film Revelation Road (2013).
+In 2017 he along with multiple other wrestlers made a appearance on the hidden camera show Walk the Prank.

-His book, Moment Of Truth, was released on December 1, 2004.
+His autobiography, Sting: Moment Of Truth, was released on December 1, 2004.
 In October 2015, WWE released a second Sting DVD titled Sting: Into the Light.
 The three-disc set features a behind-the-scenes documentary with Sting himself as he prepares to step into a WWE ring for the first time ever at WrestleMania 31.